-STATUS DWU's organizational chart has been revised to include the stormwater utility, and staff is being realigned with new functional needs.
-A scope is being developed to assess current stormwater and flood control functions and provide a path to more sustainable operations and procedures.
+STATUS DWU's organizational chart has been revised to include the stormwater utility, and functional work groups have been established.
+A scope is being developed for a comprehensive stormwater system assessment.
+DWU will brief the MSIS Committee on this item on February 25.